 In 2015-16, 319 alumni volunteers and corporate partners gave 2947 hours of their time - that’s 368 working days.

 Get Talking: talk to prospective students about studying at Birkbeck

-- Get Talking is a chance for you to meet with a prospective Birkbeck student who is still going through the process of applying to the College.
-The Development and Alumni Office will facilitate an informal meeting where you can help ease any concerns the student might have about entering Higher Education.
-These sessions make a huge difference and during past programmes, 75% of students who get this support go on to enrol at Birkbeck!
+- Get Talking is a chance for you to meet with a prospective Birkbeck student who is applying to the College.
+We will arrange an informal meeting, where you can describe your Birkbeck experience, answer their questions and help ease their concerns about studying in the evening.

 International Alumni friendship scheme